Porush264/porush264.github.io/_posts/2022-02-10-the-destiny-of-a-king.md

   name: Porush Yadav
   link: github.com/Porush264
 ---
-A king born with destiny of gold\
+A king born with a destiny of gold\
 Had only eyes for the unappealing coal\
 But nobody cared which he wanted more\
 As he was thrown in with the aristocrats when born